 Psychology drives Happiness

-Rory Sutherland (Vice Chair of agency Ogilvy, and a supporter of CrowdCat) recently predicted that the next revolution will be a psychological one.
+Rory Sutherland, Vice Chair of Ogilvy, and advisor to CrowdCat, recently predicted that the next revolution will be a psychological one.

 If a passenger is happy and values the experience, the 60 minutes potentially ‘saved’ by the £50bn spent becomes irrelevant if, despite the technological advancement, it still feels longer.
 In fact, without the psychological advances, the faster journey will still likely leave commuters unhappy, only for slightly less long.